fruink/fruin_k_final_videoapp/README.md

  - app.js is in root of project for functionality of the app

-All files are uploaded and ready to be viewed, video app design is simple and easy to navigate through for user(s)
+All files are uploaded and ready to be viewed, video app design is simple and easy to navigate through for user(s) while acting like a version of a fake Netflix.

 created for school project and self-learning practice using and understanding Vue.js and handlebars for front-end work